kimjoar/writings/testing-js.md

 Tools are getting better
 ------------------------

-Throughout the last few years the JavaScript testing tools have improved significantly.
-There are still many problems, but tools such as [Jasmine](http://pivotal.github.com/jasmine/), [QUnit](http://docs.jquery.com/QUnit) and [Sinon.js](http://sinonjs.org/) are good enough, i.e. they give more value than they are a pain to work with.
+The last few years the JavaScript testing tools have improved significantly.
+There are still many problems, but tools such as [Jasmine](http://pivotal.github.com/jasmine/), [QUnit](http://docs.jquery.com/QUnit) and [Sinon.js](http://sinonjs.org/) are without a doubt good enough, i.e. they give more value than they are a pain to work with.

 Code quality
 ------------